-It’s normal to feel uneasy about sharing your data.
-Responsible data outsourcing partners understand the importance of this issue and provide the same or even higher level of data security than when the data is stored internally.
-Anyway, it would be useful to cover this aspect in the outsourcing contract: clearly describe the requirements to the environment where the vendor should store your data, as well as security measures and the liability imposed on the vendor with regard to ensuring data security.
+Many of the companies, who commission ScienceSoft as a data outsourcing partner, feel uneasy about sharing their data, which is absolutely normal.
+Being fully aware of the importance of this issue, we ensure the same or even higher level of data security than when the data is stored internally.
+So, my advice to you is to cover the aspect of data security in the outsourcing contract: clearly describe the requirements to the environment where the vendor should store your data, as well as security measures and the liability imposed on the vendor with regard to ensuring data security.

 Should we be actively involved in the process?

-Normally, a company’s active involvement is required at the discovery stage, when the outsourcing partner scans the as-is situation to better understand the analytics needs of the business.
-Based on the findings of the discovery stage, the partner prepares a service-level agreement (SLA) and agrees its terms with you.
+Normally, a company’s active involvement is required at the discovery stage, when the outsourcing partner scans the as-is situation to understand the analytics needs of the business better.
+Based on the findings of the discovery stage, the partner prepares a service-level agreement (SLA) and agrees upon its terms with you.

 A good outsourcing vendor self-manages their work due to mature and transparent processes.
-They take over the full responsibility for the service delivery and the quality.
-However, you should establish continuous communication with the vendor, for example, provide them with timely feedback on the new features or evaluate the vendor based on the criteria defined in the SLA.
+They take over the full responsibility for the service delivery and its quality.
+However, I recommend that you establish continuous communication with the vendor, for example, provide them with timely feedback on the new features or evaluate the vendor based on the criteria defined in the SLA.